top of page

 Investment in securities market are subject to market risks.
 Read all the related documents carefully before investing.

-Registration granted by SEBI, membership of BASL (in case of IAs) and certification from NISM in no way guarantee performance of the intermediary or provide any assurance of returns to investors.
+Registration granted by SEBI, membership of BASL and the certification from National Institute of Securities Markets (NISM) in no way guarantee performance of the intermediary or provide any assurance of returns to investors.